weljoan/qdlink-android/README.md

  feel free to explore yourself and if you have any question, please create an issue.
 I will reply if i have time.
  :D

+# TODO
+ 1. Retreive the headunit qdlink apk for more exploring.
+ 2. Make qdlink to show fullscreen for more resolution optimization.